moringspeaker/mysite/README.md

 ### Go to [My Site](http://164.90.253.90:80)

-This project builds a personal webiste which supports a ==fully CI/CD method==.
+This project builds a personal webiste which supports a **fully CI/CD method**.
 Easy and comfortable deployment by using two docker containers on the front and backend For my frontend part, I choose [Vue3](https://github.com/vuejs/core) as my frontend framework.
 For my backend part, I choose to use [Django](https://github.com/django/django) with [Mysql](https://www.mysql.com/) to implemente backend functionalities.

 ---
 # Features

-This site support a markdown file blog reading and writting
+This site support a markdown file blog reading and writing
 ![Imgur](https://i.imgur.com/5TFPNag.png)

 ---